We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 Access and correction of information that we hold

-If you request access to the personal information we hold about you, or request that we change that personal information, we will allow access or make the changes to your personal information unless we consider there is a sound reason under the privacy legislation to withhold the information or not to make the changes.
+If you request access to the personal information we hold about you, or request that we change that personal information, we will allow access or make the changes to your personal information unless we consider there is a sound reason under the relevant legislation to withhold the information or not to make the changes.

-Requests for access should be made to the Privacy Officer (details below).
+Requests for access should be made to the Privacy Office (details below).
 For security reasons, you will be required to put your request in writing and provide proof of identity.
 This is necessary to ensure that personal information is only provided to the correct individuals and the privacy of others is not undermined.

 We will take all reasonable steps to provide access or the requested information within 14 days of your request.
 In situations where the request is complicated or requires access to a large volume of information, we will take reasonable steps to provide access to the requested information within 30 days.